 See the sights in Cardigan

-Of course, if you are in West Wales, you should take some time to sightsee in Ceredigion’s second-largest town, Cardigan.
+Of course, if you’re in West Wales, you should allow time to sightsee in Ceredigion’s second-largest town, Cardigan.
 It is a small market town which stands on the River Teifi and borders the neighbouring county of Pembrokeshire.

 At the bottom of the High Street, overlooking the river is the newly restored Cardigan Castle.
 Although little remains of the original Norman fortress, you can explore the medieval walls, visit the stunning Regency-style gardens, and learn the story behind the castle’s gigantic chair.